 - Which post-wound responses are chemically-driven and which responses are mechanically driven?

 - Are there collective effects in 3D stromal tissue gap closure?

 - Can we control and manipulate the wound healing response?

 Bacterial biofilms offer us an opportunity to understand how different species can work together and exploit their native communication strategies to cooperate for the benefit of the collective.
 Many of the questions in biofilms are similar to those we ask in Dictyostelium, but require new techniques and approaches to answer.
+These include: